-- Begin by making the roux: Melt butter in a 10-inch saucepan.
+- Begin by making the roux: Melt butter in a medium-sized skillet.
 Add the flour and stir continuously to make a roux.
 Stir the roux over medium heat until it’s the color of peanut butter, 2-3 minutes.

 - Add the vegetables and spices to the pan and cook until they’re tender.
 Add the stock or broth, the tomatoes, hot sauce, and Worcestershire sauce and bring to a boil.

 - Reduce heat to low and simmer for 10 minutes.
 Add the crawfish and lemon juice and simmer 10 minutes more.

 - Remove from heat and serve over hot rice.
 Garnish with chopped green onions.

 If you have any ingredients left over from this crawfish etouffee recipe, you might consider using them in any of these single serving recipes:

 - Onions: Irish Stew, French Onion Soup, Stuffed Fish Fillet, Green Curry

 - Chicken broth or seafood stock: Rice Pilaf, Thai Shrimp Soup, Chicken with Artichokes